-Dragging the unconscious Wang Ren-Tse, the five monks met up with their companions at Luoyang Bridge.
-The thirteen monks and Prince Li-Shih-Min rode the stolen horses out of the city.
+Dragging the defeated heir, the five monks reunited with their brethren at Luoyang Bridge.
+Together, the thirteen monks and Prince Li Shih-Min rode the stolen horses into the night, triumphant in their daring rescue.